 SEVP will allow F and M students to temporarily count online classes toward a full course of study in excess of the limits stated in 8 CFR 214.2(f)(6)(i)(G) and 8 CFR 214.2(m)(9)(v), even if they are outside the United States and are taking the online classes elsewhere.
 This temporary provision is only in effect due to COVID-19 and only for schools that comply with the requirement to notify SEVP of any procedural changes within 10 business days.

 If you were enrolled at SAIC during the spring 2020 term and departed the U.S. to complete the spring 2020 term outside the U.S., have remained outside the U.S. for a period of time of more than five months, and you plan to return to the U.S. to resume classes for the fall 2020 term, please download and print the letter below and hand-carry it with your immigration documents.

 Our office advises that when you enter the U.S., present the Customs and Border Protection officer your passport with an unexpired F-1 visa and your I-20 (signed for travel within 12 months).
 If you are asked about being outside the U.S. for more than five months, please show the letter to the Customs and Border Protection officer.

 My mail for my OPT application or SSN card has been sent to the office - have you received it?

-At this time International Affairs staff is updating our processes in order to transition to remote work.
-Our office will monitor the mail and be checking at least once per week.
-All OPT EAD cards and SSN cards received will be mailed to you at your home address via DHL.
+Our office will monitor the mail and be checking at least twice per week.
+All OPT EAD cards and SSN cards received will be mailed to you at your home address via DHL or FedEx unless you arrange a time to pick it up in-person at our office.
 All OPT receipt notices will be scanned and emailed to you so you have a copy.
 You will be able to pick up the original once the office has reopened.